jmxpearson/bart_analysis/README.md

     - `contrast_motor_start_vs_stop.ipynb`: Perform a time-frequency analysis of the contrast between identical motor movements at trial start and trial stop.
     - `contrast_reward_vs_no_reward.ipynb`: Perform a time-frequency analysis of the contrasts between rewarded (stop) and unrewarded (pop and control) trials.
     - `time_frequency_phase_analysis.ipynb` and `time_frequency_phase_amplitude_coupling.ipynb`: Phase and phase-amplitude coupling analysis for the LFP data.
+    - `LFP_classifier_data.ipynb`: Fit a sparse logistic classifier to LFP data for a single dataset.

 ## Dependencies